danielearthy/Legend-of-Moltar/README.md

 **Jquery** - Interface as well as for the draggable twitter keyword listeners

-**Rails 4** - Hosted our App and provided streaming support for the Twitter Streaming API through the server to the client.
+**Rails 4** - App framework and provided streaming support for the Twitter Streaming API from the server to the client.

 **Puma** - HTTP Server that supports Rails 4 streaming